NC Driver License Points System Explained

 No. NC has two completely separate point systems.
 DMV license points affect your ability to drive (suspension at 12 points).
 Insurance (SDIP) points affect your insurance rates.
 The same violation may add different amounts to each system.

-Does a car accident add points to my NC license?
+Will a car accident in NC add points to my driver's license?